Starignus/PythonPractise/Chapter_5/Remote_Rpi.md

 <small>To manage remote terminal sessions we suggest you use Screen, check out the tutorial [here](../SupplementaryMaterial/Screen.md).</small>

-o know more about more advance details of how connect remotely go to the [advanced guide](SupplementaryMaterial/Advanced_remote_functionalities.md).
+To know more about more advance details of how connect remotely go to the [advanced guide](SupplementaryMaterial/Advanced_remote_functionalities.md).

 #### [Next Step](../Chapter_1/Python_warmup.md)